 Dassens are able to spread their wings and use them to keep afloat in water when they need a rest while travelling.
 This is not comfortable, however, and most avoid doing it for long periods of time.

-The Das islands are full of predators.
-Giant wasps, huge spiders, large predatory cats, oversized birds of prey, and carnivorous plants (some of which can move on their own) are so common that dassens have adopted and modified a human saying to suit their own: “If you love something, let it go.
+The Das islands are so dangerous that dassens have adopted and modified a human saying to suit their own: “If you love something, let it go.
 If it comes back to you it’s yours— if it doesn’t, it got eaten.”

 Dassens often keep das millipedes as pets and mounts, and will use their carapace to make jewellery and other decorations.
 Das millipedes are considered an important part of the dassen lifestyle and if a child wants a millipede, it is considered their right to raise an egg to adult.

 Because of the way they trade, Das doesn’t have an official currency.
 Even so, they often accept the International currency when dealing with non-dassens; although their goods may seem severely overpriced to some.

 Young dassens play fight by headbutting each other and wrestling.
 This is very different from real fighting; the body language is much looser, and there is a lot more vocalisation.